DangerouslyGoodIdeas/debian-shell-scripts/README.md

-# debian-shell-scripts
+# launshell

-## Context
+## Introduction

-A repo for my debian based bash scripts.
+A [Debian](https://www.debian.org/)  based set of scripts for quality of life improvments in the bash shell.
+I wrote this because it's fun to do stuff like this and, its always good to learn new things.

-Contents
+## Contents

 LICENCE
 README.md